The solstice came, the days lengthen and

 It’s okay to touch.
 No one cares.

-I always add an image to the poems and did a search on that title and was surprised to find that such a museum opened this month in Los Angeles.
+I always add an image to those poems, so I did a search on that title and was surprised to find that such a museum actually existed.

-Carl Jung defined synchronicity as the idea that holds that events are “meaningful coincidences” if they occur with no causal relationship, yet seem to be meaningfully related.
+Carl Jung defined synchronicity as the idea that holds that events are “meaningful coincidences” if they occur with no causal relationship and yet seem to be meaningfully related.
 I’m not sure of the meaning here, but it does seem meaningful.
 Like interpreting a dream, I started considering possibilities.
-I was recently sifting through a box of old letter and emails I had saved.
-Some could be considered “love letters.”
-As someone married for three decades, I wondered to myself the wisdom or lack thereof in keeping these combustible pieces of paper.
+I was recently sifting through a box of old letters and emails I had saved.
+Some could be regarded as “love letters.”
+As someone married for four decades, I wondered to myself the wisdom or lack thereof in keeping these combustible pieces of paper.

 We all have small museums, virtual and actual, of broken relationships.
 Sometimes we hang on to the exhibits even though seeing them is unpleasant.
 Reminders are important.
 Lessons learned.
 Roads taken.